isdk/isdk-lang-spec/README.md

 > Glossary: In AI ISDK Language, the **`Prompt Context`** is essentially a role-organized sequence of messages (a structured dialogue).
 On each inference, ISDK applies scoping, priority, and merge rules to render it into a **`Prompt Packet`** (LLM Input).
 It also provides explicit input slots (supporting multiple templating syntaxes, Jinja2 by default), output contracts, and inheritance/composition to enable reusable and maintainable agents and flows.

 ISDK language is a simple and natural scripting language designed for handling prompt context information.
 This language is used to develop various agents that can be reused, inherited, combined, or called.
-The language also simplifies the workflow for creating and managing prompts in Large Language Models (LLMs), making the process more efficient and easier to understand. ~~[This specification](./) is implemented in the [offline-ai/cli](https://github.com/offline-ai/cli) project.~~
+The language also simplifies the workflow for creating and managing prompts in Large Language Models (LLMs), making the process more efficient and easier to understand.

 - **Promote Reusability and Programmability**: Facilitate the creation of prompts that are modular, reusable, and programmable, akin to software engineering practices.
 - **Simplify Prompt Management**: Standardize the construction of prompt engineering projects for better organization and ease of use.